SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Operators.rst

 This gives the final answer of ``4``.

-A complete list of Swift operator priorities and associativity rules can be found in the :doc:`../ReferenceManual/index`.
+A complete list of Swift operator precedences and associativity rules can be found in the :doc:`../ReferenceManual/index`.

+..
+TODO: update this link to go to the specific section of the Reference Manual.

 .. _Operators_Explicit Parentheses:

 Explicit Parentheses
 ~~~~~~~~~~~~~~~~~~~~

-Priority and associativity define exactly one order of calculation
+Precedence and associativity define exactly one order of calculation
 when multiple operators are used.
 However, it can sometimes be useful to include parentheses anyway,
 to make the intention of a complex expression easier to read.